-Florida's roadways have been declining, dropping by 17 percent since 2017, compared to a 3 percent decrease in the total number of crashes in the same time period.
+Florida's roadways have declined by 14 percent since 2018, compared to a 7 percent decrease in the total number of crashes in the same time period.

-- > Florida's number of fatalities involving a teen driver has increased since 2017 (33 percent), which closely mirrors the overall trend of increasing fatalities in Florida and throughout the U.S. - > Serious injuries involving teen drivers have declined (30 percent) at an even greater rate than the overall statewide trend in serious injuries.
+- Florida's number of fatalities involving a teen driver, like overall statewide fatalities, peaked in 2021 and declined 5 percent between 2021 and 2022.
+The number of fatalities involving a teen driver is still 19 percent higher than 2018. - > Serious injuries involving teen drivers have declined (14 percent) at a similar rate to overall statewide trend in serious injuries.
 Increased adoption and advancements in vehicle safety technology (e.g., lane departure warnings and automatic braking) could play a major role in this decline. - In general, teens are more likely to be involved in a crash while riding with a passenger if that passenger is another teen.